Katharine Jane Densford: Nursing draft

 Densford testified as head of the American Nurses Association (ANA) before the House Military Committee in February 1945 that sufficient nurses were already available, but that bureaucracy had hindered their progress.
-That the numbers of nurses willing to volunteer would be available if the War Manpower Commission, or another government department were given the power to make necessary changes.
-She also suggested that black nurses and male nurses be given the opportunity to serve their country.
+The number of nurses willing to volunteer would be available if the War Manpower Commission, or another government department, were given the power to make necessary changes.
+She also suggested that black nurses and male nurses be allowed to serve their country.
 In testimony before the Senate Military Affairs Committee in March, Densford stated that nurses who have applied for military service had waited as long as seven months for assignment.

-The draft bill stalled in the senate and was later withdrawn.
-By June 1945 the U.S. Army directed the Red Cross to stop taking applications, as they had all the nurses they needed from voluntary enlistment.
+The draft bill stalled in the Senate and was later withdrawn.
+By June 1945, the U.S. Army directed the Red Cross to stop taking applications, as they had all the nurses they needed from voluntary enlistment.

 Rural nursing

 Densford had been concerned about the provision of nursing services in rural areas already, but the war made the situation even more severe.
 She launched a summer demonstration project in 1943, and the School of Nursing worked with the state Division of Public Health Nursing to coordinate a training program for 1944–1948 that served senior Cadet Nurse Corps students.
-Those students spent three month periods in one of five participating programs around the state.
-In 1948, 40 graduates of the program accepted positions among those 5 hospitals.
+Those students spent three-month periods in one of five participating programs around the state.
+In 1948, 40 graduates of the program accepted positions among the 5 hospitals.